aaronsb/victronvenussupport/venus_rpi_enablement.md

 opkg install kernel-module-rtc-ds1307
 ```
 Create a file called /data/rc.local add this line to it to run on startup.
+I think you have to chmod 755 that file.

 /data/rc.local
 ```bash